 Note: Spatial Studio can operate a Space without an internet connection once it is initially connected using your account.
 When the internet connection drops, Spatial Studio will play Scenes through the Space using the available local network.
 Your account settings will be saved so your permissions to use Spatial Studio will not change while disconnected from the internet.
 You will not be able to publish the Scene without an internet connection.

 The Scene overview is a hierarchy of Objects and input events within the Scene.
 The Scene overview includes Objects, tags, triggers and motion paths.
 It contains the order of Objects and respective soundsets creating the auditory Spatial experience of a Scene.

-Logical acoustic representation that make sound in Spatial.
+Objects control sound in Spatial.
 The Scene list organizes the hierarchy of objects in the Scene.
 The sound Object hierarchy includes soundsets or a collection of sounds an Object uses for a given behavior relating to the parent, child and sibling of the respected Object.